2-Equivariant 2-Vector bundles and 2K-theories: 2-Vector bundles and 2K-theory

-\begin{example} Let denote the Grothendieck group of the isomorphism classes of super algebra bundles over a smooth manifold $X$.
-By Example \ref{pseudo_IX_pre}, the pseudofunctor $I(X)$ induces a group homomorphism which preserves the symmetric monoidal structure.
+\begin{example} Let $X$ denote a smooth manifold.
+Let $\huaA lg\huaB dl_k(X)$ denote the category of super algebra bundles over $X$ and even algebra bundle homomorphisms, which is viewed as a discrete symmetric monoidal bicategory w.r.t the direct sum $\oplus$.
+Let denote the Grothendieck group of the isomorphism classes of super algebra bundles over a smooth manifold $X$.
+By Example \ref{pseudo_IX_pre}, the pseudofunctor $\tilde{\huaF}_{X\git X}$ induces a functor between the Grothendieck completions, which preserves the symmetric monoidal structure.

 \end{example}